 And if the whole give-people-a-means-to-support-themselves/free-up-some-tax-money angle isn’t enough for you, keep in mind that repairing infrastructure and improving schools and any number of other tax-funded Make America Bearable Again initiatives would create jobs.

 So why the hell is this such a divisive political debate?

 “Raising the minimum wage will Ruin the Economy™!”

 Do I need to pull a George Bailey here?
 People don’t just stack their money in a vault and occasionally go in to dust it off.
-Only obscenely wealthy non-human shapeshifting illuminati lizard people damage our economy by doing exactly that!
+Only obscenely wealthy non-human shapeshifting illuminati damage our economy by doing exactly that!